 Seneca has said, “As long as you live, keep learning how to live.”
 And this has really been the case with me.
 As an individual, I think I have grown a lot both personally and professionally.
-Though born in an affluent family where education has always been a top priority, father being a doctor and mother a post graduate housewife, education was always promoted.
+Though born in an affluent family where education has always been a top priority, the father being a doctor and the mother a post-graduate housewife, education was always promoted.
 Therefore I and both my younger brothers attended the topmost schools in Jaipur.
 But destiny had something different stored for me and I was only 19 years when I got married.
 I was still in the II year of my graduation.
 Just before my marriage I had completed my diploma in Interior Designing, but could only work as one for a short span of time.
-Things changed drastically after my marriage and for the next few years I persevered between my education and domestic responsibilities and completed my UG and PG as a non-collegiate candidate but not with a very good score as I delivered a baby in the middle of my PG years.
-Year 2003 brought a lot of strenuous work for me as I was looking after my 2 year old daughter and was preparing for my Pre B.Ed., in which I secured a merit seat and completed my B. Ed.
+Things changed drastically after my marriage and for the next few years, I persevered between my education and domestic responsibilities and completed my UG and PG as a non-collegiate candidate but not with a very good score as I delivered a baby in the middle of my PG years.
+The year 2003 brought a lot of strenuous work for me as I was looking after my 2-year-old daughter and was preparing for my Pre B.Ed., in which I secured a merit seat and completed my B. Ed.
 As a regular candidate managing both home and college and secured an 84%.
 After B.Ed.
 I started preparing for the S.L.E.T. and N.E.T. which are for college teaching, I could get through S.L.E.T.
 Immediately after this I joined MGD Girls’ School as a TGT English in 2005.
 Since then I have been continuously striving towards educational excellence by participating in workshops, seminars in my city and outside.
-I have also had the privilege of attending the Trainer Training Programme by RELO (American Embassy) whish was a 6 weeks course at EFLU Hyderabad, and only 25 participants from South East Asia were selected and I was one of them.
-Apart from this I have also completed my MBA HR without in any way compromising my work as a teacher.
+I have also had the privilege of attending the Trainer Training Programme by RELO (American Embassy) which was a 6 weeks course at EFLU Hyderabad, and only 25 participants from South East Asia were selected and I was one of them.
+Apart from this, I have also completed my MBA HR without in any way compromising my work as a teacher.

 • Preparing for debates, declamations, etc